mapbender/mapbender-documentation/en/functions/editing/digitizer.rst

 The notes for a mandatory field appear above the used fields.
 In the case of a missing entry in a defined mandatory field, this will be marked in red and (if defined) a speech bubble will appear.
 The object can not be saved if mandatory data is missing.

 .. note:: Note: When using multiple tabs in the form, the creator may set an entry incorrectly on a non-visible tab in a mandatory field, so the saving process does not work.
 No error message appears outside the form.
-The applicant has to check the information in the form (label: red border / speech bubble with reference) before it can be stored correctly.
+The applicant has to check the information in the form (label: red border/speech bubble with reference) before it can be stored correctly.

 .. code-block:: yaml